The Most (and Least!) Important Elements that Impact Your Website Conversion Rate

 Personalizing your website to improve engagement

-Your HiPPO (highest paid person’s opinion) may often want something changed or improved on the website based on their opinion or what they like.
-It is often quite different from what visitors want, and is the opposite of using good insights from conversion research to improve your website.
+Your HiPPO (highest paid person’s opinion) may often want something changed or improved on the website based on their opinion or what they have seen on other websites.
+Listening to them rarely increases your conversion rate and revenue (unless they are a CRO expert) and is the opposite of creating good insights and A/B test ideas from doing conversion research to improve your website.

 Medium importance on conversion rate